Description

 - And many monuments!

-After purchase, to begin your Upper East Side scavenger hunt, direct yourself to the outside the Metropolitan Museum of Art, 1000 5th Avenue, New York, NY 10028.
+After purchase, to begin your Upper East Side scavenger hunt, direct yourself to the outside of the Metropolitan Museum of Art, 1000 5th Avenue, New York, NY 10028.
 This is the start location.

 Once there, stand outside and log in to this website and begin your hunt.